jamiepine/prismix/readme.md

 Prisma requires your schema to be written in a single file, Prismix allows you to write as many schema files as you'd like, wherever you like—all while supporting cross-file model relations 🤯

 Unlike `prisma-merge`, Prismix allows model relations to exist between files by combining models and enums, allowing you to extend and override Models as you please.
-This is ideal when working in a monorepo where parts of your schema needs to exist in other modules.
+This is ideal when working in a monorepo where parts of your schema need to exist in separate modules.

 ## Installation